 If those responses became reality, 90 percent of eligible Americans would be registered to vote and 71 percent would cast ballots, according to the report.

 If just half of the country’s unregistered voters signed up, it would create 25 million potential new voters, the report said.

 Done recommends that states experiment with internet voting in city council and school board elections, promote research on internet transaction security, and encourage social scientists to study the effects of internet voting on participation and the democratic process.

-Educators who spoke with eSchool News agreed that holding school board elections online would increase voter participation.
-But they cited the same concernsaccess, security, and validityexpressed by the Voting Integrity Project.
+Educators who spoke with eSchool News generally agreed that holding school board elections online would increase voter participation.
+But they also cited the same concernsaccess to computers, security of information, and validity of resultsexpressed by the Voting Integrity Project.